asyncjs/async-website/_posts/2023-03-02-edf-uk-energy-industry-interactions-eda.md

 Event Driven Architecture is increasingly becoming the tool that EDF is choosing to manage the complexity of these energy interactions and solve these problems.

 Kevin Baldwyn is a lead engineer at EDF energy and in this talk he will explain how EDF is using EDA to manage the complexity of UK Energy Interactions and describe some of the architecture, patterns, lessons learned, and why you may want to start using EDA in your applications.

+You will be able to join us in-person at [Spaces](https://www.spacesworks.com/brighton/trafalgar-place/) or [online](https://www.youtube.com/watch?v=oNT4-hfJGmM).

+If you're thinking of joining us in-person, please sign up to the event on [meetup.com](https://www.meetup.com/async-web-tech-meetup/events/291772546/).
+We also highly recommend you sign up to the [Async Slack](https://join.slack.com/t/asyncjs/shared_invite/zt-1aguxx86q-XjF_yWcFoJ8fyYYzoqgDaQ) for more info, and updates.